logoPostPlanify

 • Zoho Social Premium ($65/mo): 1 brand, 14 channels, 3 users (+$10-13/mo each extra), 80 AI credits/month, social inbox, approval workflows.

 • The trade-off: Zoho Social's native CRM and Desk integration is something PostPlanify cannot match.
 If social-to-CRM lead generation is critical to your business, Zoho Social delivers genuine value.
-For standalone social media management — content creation, scheduling, AI tools, analytics — PostPlanify covers significantly more ground without credit limits or feature gating.
+For standalone social media management — content creation, scheduling, AI tools, analytics — PostPlanify covers significantly more ground without credit limits.

 You can check our Zoho Social pricing breakdown and Zoho Social reviews for more details.